BakhadyrovF/task-on-test-assignment/README.md

 ```
 bash build-app.sh
 ```
-*Note that this script is for the first time only*.
+(*Note that this script is for the first time only*.)
+Now you can access app in http://localhost:8000.

 # Tests